Self-Assessment

 The deadline to file self assessment will be here soon.
 You might notice stressful day and nights among accountants, solo traders, small business and many other people.
 However if you plan everything in advance and make right use of the technology the process will not be this stressful.

 Filing your self assessment may or may not need expert always but having one ensures smooth filing without missing on any important detail.
 But in house experts will require various add-ons like latest softwares, qualified professionals and ensuring filing timely with proper handy documents.
-But in-house or external expert, either way you will should have some of the essentials to ensure smooth compliance.
+But in-house or outsourced expert, either way you will should have some of the essentials to ensure smooth compliance.
 Have a look at the tools and free tips below.

 Understanding Self-Assessment requirements in Ireland

 Self-employed individuals must file an annual income tax return with Revenue.
-Tax on income earned in 2024 is due on 31 October 2025.
+Tax on income earned in 2025 is due on 31 October 2026.

 The self-assessment system requires you to calculate and pay your own taxes.
 This includes preliminary tax payments throughout the year.